alainkaegi/pythonorama/development_tools/command_line.md

 You must first have [Python](https://www.python.org/downloads/) installed on your machine.
 We *highly* recommend that you use a Python 3 programming environment.
 All courses and tutorials at Lewis & Clark use that version.
 You can verify that your installation is working by typing `python --version` on your command line.

+> [!IMPORTANT]
-Note: Some installations still have Python 2 available.
-On these systems, you may need to invoke the Python 3 interpreter with the command `python3 --version`.
+> Note: Some installations still have Python 2 available.
+On these systems, you may need to invoke the Python 3 interpreter with the command `python3` instead of `python`.

 The simple program below should be saved in a file called `hello.py`.
 You can use any simple text editor, such as [nano](https://www.nano-editor.org) (which comes pre-installed on most \*nix-based systems, including macOS), [Vim](https://www.vim.org/) (ditto), [Emacs](https://www.gnu.org/software/emacs/), or [Sublime Text](https://www.sublimetext.com/).
 Be careful not to use a word processor such as Microsoft Word, Notepad, or TextEdit, which will add extraneous formatting information to the file.
 Note that Python is case-sensitive.